 Perhaps we are at an important juncture in time when it comes to the science of consciousness.
 Year after year more great scientists are joining the field of study and producing some fascinating work.
 The body of evidence continues to grow but so does the skepticism and hatred towards the field.
 Perhaps because it challenges the rigid, close-minded culture of much of the scientific community?
 Or maybe there simply isn’t enough research yet for people’s worldviews to shift?

 Either way, it’s clear one of the most important things we can do at this stage of the game is to stay open and not allow our beliefs to interrupt the search for truth.
 Sensemaking is an important aspect of our lives at the moment, and learning to truly explore information is key.
-One basic step to this is taking a step back from information consumption and reconnecting with self, something we teach in a short course called ‘How To Do An Effective Media Detox’ inside CETV.
+One basic step to this is taking a step back from too much information consumption and reconnecting with self.

 “A fundamental conclusion of the new physics also acknowledges that the observer creates the reality.
 As observers, we are personally involved with the creation of our own reality.
 Physicists are being forced to admit that the universe is a “mental” construction.
 Pioneering physicist Sir James Jeans wrote: “The stream of knowledge is heading toward a non-mechanical reality; the universe begins to look more like a great thought than like a great machine.
 Mind no longer appears to be an accidental intruder into the realm of matter, we ought rather hail it as the creator and governor of the realm of matter.
 Get over it, and accept the inarguable conclusion.
 The universe is immaterial-mental and spiritual.” – R.C.
 Henry, Professor of Physics and Astronomy at Johns Hopkins University , “The Mental Universe” ; Nature 436:29,2005)